kontrollanten/peertube-plugin-premium-users/README.md

 ## Prerequisites
 * Stripe API key.
 * Stripe webhook listening for `checkout.session.completed`, `invoice.paid` and `invoice.payment_failed`.
-* Stripe plan whom premium users will subscribe to.
+* Stripe product whom premium users will subscribe to.
 * Replacement video to be shown for non-premium users.

 ## TODO: